codefresh-io/docs.codefresh.io/_docs/whats-new/gitops-whats-new.md

 **Dashboards for visibility and traceability**
 Here's a recap of Codefresh dashboards, including a brand new dashboard dedicated to DORA metrics:
-* Home dashboard: For global analytics and system-wide deployment highlights, start with the Home dashboard.
+* GitOps Overview dashboard: For global analytics and system-wide deployment highlights, start with the GitOps Overview dashboard.
 * DORA metrics: A _new_ dashboard for DORA metrics and DevOps quantification.
 Read more in [DORA metrics](#dora-metrics).
 * Applications dashboard: Easily track deployments and visualize rollouts across clusters and runtimes in the Applications dashboard.